Full-Text Search

 Research Interests

-Committed to studying African American religion and history, mimetic theory, peace-building, and methods to heal heritage traumas.
+Committed to studying African American religion and history, mimetic theory, peace-building, and the history of Presbyterianism in the city of Charlotte.